Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-getting-started-with-grafana.md

 application needs to use the [multi-buildpacks]({% post_url platform/deployment/buildpacks/2000-01-01-multi %}).

-You also need to add a PostgreSQL addon to your application.
+You also must add a PostgreSQL addon to your application.
 Last, configure a few Grafana specific environment variables by heading to your application web
 dashboard: